Lough Neagh Rescue: History

 On 14 December 2013, David Gray Snr. would see the realisation of his vision, with the opening of a third station on Lough Neagh, completing a 'triangle' of lifeboat coverage.
-The new station was constructed at the end of Six Mile Water in Co.
-Antrim, where it flows into Lough Neagh.
+The new station was constructed at the end of Six Mile Water in County Antrim, where it flows into Lough Neagh.
 The station was supported by 'GROW South Antrim', which provided £123,000 of funding through the EU Northern Ireland Rural Development Programme, administered by DARD, and by Antrim Borough Council, who provided the site at a peppercorn rent, and financial assistance of £12,000 per year for three years.

 A new Redbay Stormforce 4 m RIB for the Antrim base was launched on 30 August 2014, and named Martin Kidd, in memory of a former LNR crewman who died suddenly two years earlier.

 Lifeboat Gary Breen was re-launched on 24 September 2022, after an £85,000 refit.
 The day also marked the opening of a brand new station at Kinnego, costing £340,000, which had been partially funded by the Department of Agriculture, Environment and Rural Affairs (DAERA).

 Two new 9 m Delta RIBs would come into service on 29 April 2023.
 The lifeboats, one each for the stations at Kinnego and Ardboe, have a life expectancy of 25 years, and were specifically designed following discussions with manufacturer Delta, and advice from crew at the RNLI station at on the River Thames, who also operate Delta craft.
 Each boat is powered by twin Mercury 300hp Verado outboard engines.
 Shock absorbing seats are installed to minimise the impact of rough weather conditions, and are designed to allow a stretcher to be locked across them.
 A casualty hoist has been fitted to the A-frame.